How can housing associations increase resident engagement through personalised communications?

 Rent statements, either monthly or quarterly, are also another opportunity to engage with tenants.
 Within the pack that the tenant receives there is normally a breakdown of what the tenant owes and has paid, as well as a direct debit mandate.
 Information is often sent together as a means of cost-saving.
 A housing association could use this mailing to their advantage by including marketing materials that highlight things of interest to the tenant in the local area where they live.

 At Latcham we are certainly seeing something of a ‘communications merry-go-round’ at the moment within the housing sector.
-If more communications were proactive, we think that the benefits for tenants and housing associations alike would be much better.
+If more communications were proactive, we think that the benefits for tenants and housing associations alike would be much better, and housing associations would see engagement with their residents increase.
 We know that housing associations have communications strategies in place, and these should always have the tenant in mind.
 We appreciate that personalising communications does come at a higher cost, but the possibilities for improved engagement are really exciting.
 For example, if a housing association has 100 tenants across four locations, a communication can be tailored based on where they live by flagging data at a data processing level.
 Making communications more frequent and more planned should be the direction that housing associations are heading in – at the moment some only see an opportunity to speak to their tenants when a problem arises, or money is required, but there is so much more than can be done to build these relationships.

 At Latcham we provide print and digital communications that can be tailor made for housing association tenants.
 Digital print is so flexible, which means that we can create bespoke and personalised documents, such as emails and PDFs with imagery that is customised to the property or area in question.
 Through our partnerships, our customers in the housing sector regularly and proactively engage with tenants in a bid to further galvanise relationships.